-The consolidated financial statements incorporate the financial statements of the Association and entities controlled by the Principles of consolidation Association.
+The consolidated financial statements incorporate the financial statements of the Association and entities controlled by the Association.
 Control exists where the Association has the capacity to dominate the decision making in relation to the financial and operating policies of another entity so that the other entity operates with the Association to achieve the objectives of the Association.